 When I feed the fish, I can turn off the return pump but leave the wavemaker on.
 It’s a simple thing, but very useful to let me do what I need to for any circumstance.

 Smart Plugs – A Little Extra Control:

 I use two smart plugs on this EVO setup.
 I use the iHome ISP6X.
 The first is used to control the return pump.
-This is one that get’s turned on/off almost daily during feedings.
-I can use my smart watch and simply give a voice command ‘Turn off the Marine Pump’ and it dutifully turns off.
+This one gets turned on/off almost daily during feedings.
+I can use my smart watch and simply give a voice command, ‘Turn off the Marine Pump,’ and it dutifully turns off.

 I have a second smart plug that controls the lights.

 Wrangling Wires and Equipment:

 I started planning to connect all the equipment and place it in the right locations.
 From there, I began to get an idea of what holes (that I previously drilled in the stand) to use for various wires.
 I also got an idea of where I would have excess wire that would need to be bundled and tucked out of the way.
 It started as pure chaos, and I slowly worked everything to order.

 Going along with the premise of Tip #3 above, I got the idea to use some small (15/16″) Screw Eye Hooks and space those along structural pieces of the stand where I wanted to secure wires and power bricks.

 I then looped a zip tie through the eye hook and used the resulting zip tie loop to secure items throughout.